LT-IntroToAI-1920/Assignment1/README.md

 ## Introduction

 This assigment gives some introduction to Python syntax and some practice with examples.
-Additionally it introduces `assert`ions, the closest analog to Racket's `check-expects` that we'll be using this quarter.
+Additionally it introduces `assert`ions, which we will be using for unit testing.

 In the provided file `a1.py` implement the functions listed below (each function below has a corresponding stub in the provided `a1.py` file) and write additional `assert` tests to verify your solutions are correct.
-Once you're satisfied with your code submit the `a1.py` file to Canvas.
+Once you're satisfied with your code submit the `a1.py` file to GitHub Classroom.

 ## Problems